madhuravee27/Zookeeper_Distributed_Scoreboard/README.md

 # ZooKeeper_Distributed_Scoreboard
 A distributed scoreboard is implemented that shows player scores for a game using Zookeeper.
-SA Zookeeper protocol is built to maintain two score lists, one contains the N most recent games and the other maintains the N highest scores.
+A Zookeeper protocol is built to maintain two score lists, one contains the N most recent games and the other maintains the N highest scores.

 Two programs are built: watcher and player.
 A watcher process displays the two lists and updates the list in real time as necessary.
 A player process does one of three actions: join, leave, or post a score.